 Hack into anyone's iPhone, a dream come true with this software!

-In a recently leaked training video, Cellebrite shows users how to exploit its software, provided they keep the information to themselves.
-The importance of this condition is obvious: this software can access almost any iPhone in the world, and the main users are none other than certain governments and police departments.
+In a recently leaked video training session, Cellebrite shows its users how to use its software, provided they keep this information to themselves.
+The importance of this condition is obvious: this software can access almost every iPhone in the world, and its main users are none other than certain governments and police departments.

-In the following article, we've translated the complete video transcripts they sell to governments!
-You'll be amazed how they managed to do it! keep the secret until today !
+We have translated the full transcripts of the video they sell to governments for you in the rest of this article!
+You will be surprised at how they managed to do it. keep it secret until today !

-Cellebrite recommends discretion not only to attract a discreet clientele, but also for the safety of all.
+Cellebrite recommends discretion not only to attract a discreet clientele but also for everyone's safety.
 The company states that leaks could harm the entire international law enforcement community.
 It would be catastrophic if such tools fell into the hands of malicious forces.

-For those who don't know Cellebrite, here's an example of what they do:
+For those who are unfamiliar with Cellebrite, here is an example of what they do:

-Any other software that does the same thing?
+Are there other software programs that do the same thing?

-It's not just Cellebrite that develops tools for accessing iPhones.
-Pegasus, another famous spyware application, is used by countries such as Morocco.
-Rumors are circulating that the French secret services are developing software, and other companies such as Grayscale offer similar services.
+Cellebrite is not the only company developing tools to access iPhones.
+Pegasus, another well-known spyware program, is used by countries such as Morocco.
+There are rumors that the French secret services are developing similar software, and other companies such as Grayscale offer similar services.

 You also have Mspy, which allows you to hack several applications such as :